 Given interest rates have come way down, the value of rental income has gone way up.
 It now takes a lot more capital to generate the same amount of risk-adjusted income.
 Further, the demand for real estate is increasing due to positive demographic trends.

-Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eREITs.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private real estate funds.
+Fundrise has been around since 2012 with almost $3 billion in assets under management for 350,000+ investors.
+The firm primarily invests in Sunbelt residential and industrial real estate, which tend to be cheaper with higher yields.
 Investing in a diversified real estate fund is the easiest way to gain exposure.
+The investment minimum is only $10.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 If you have a good amount of capital, you can build your own select real estate fund.